Child Is Speaking Less

 Developed by doctors.

-About the symptom
+About the Symptom

 It refers to a child who doesn't talk as much as most children of the same age.

-Possible causes
+Possible Causes

 • Alzheimer dementia (AD)

 Alzheimer's disease is the most common cause of dementia.
-The brain shrinks affecting memory and behavior.
-Symptoms worsen over time, and can interfere with daily life.
-Increasing age increases the risk for Alzheimer dementia.
+The brain shrinks, affecting memory and behavior.
+Symptoms worsen over time and can interfere with daily life.
+Increasing age raises the risk for Alzheimer dementia.

-Your doctor may ask these questions to check for this symptom
+Your doctor may ask these questions to check for this symptom:

-• Do you speak less frequently, or with fewer words nowadays?
+• Do you speak less than before?

 • Do you have a fever?